The fastest tire pressure for road cycling is probably lower than you think

 Average rolling resistance of top 3 road bike tires from BicycleRollingResistance.

-Outside on the road at some point, suddenly the physics change
+Outside on the road at some point, suddenly, the physics change

 The fastest tire pressure is an optimization challenge